 Who should buy it

-- you want the most convenient way to attach chains/bands
+- you want a convenient way to attach bands/chains to your bar

-- you train that way often enough to justify the inconvenience
+- you train with bands/chains often enough to justify the poor ease of use

 Otherwise, skip it.